 In January 2017, Liberty Mutual announced plans to develop automotive apps with AI capability and products aimed at improving driver safety.
 Solaria Labs, an innovation incubator established by Liberty Mutual, has launched an open API developer portal which integrates the company’s proprietary knowledge and public data to inform how these technologies will be developed.
 An Application Program Interface or API is essentially a toolkit that provides the blueprint for building software applications.

 The insurance company is reportedly experimenting with a new app to help drivers involved in a car accident quickly assess the damage to their car in real-time using a smartphone camera.
 The app’s AI component would be trained on thousands of images from car crashes and as a result could also provide damage-specific repair cost estimates.

 This is a timely initiative considering that motor-vehicle fatalities in 2016 peaked at 40,200; the highest amount recorded in nearly a decade.
-From an economic perspective, in a single year the estimated healthcare costs totalled over $80 billion.
-The Bureau of Labor statistics estimates that the median salary of an insurance adjuster who assess auto damage was $63,510 in 2016.
+From an economic perspective, in a single year, the estimated healthcare costs totaled over $80 billion.
+The Bureau of Labor Statistics estimates that the median salary of an insurance adjuster who assesses auto damage was $63,510 in 2016.